agavrilov76/ExpectIt/README.md

 [![Build Status](https://travis-ci.org/Alexey1Gavrilov/expectit.png?branch=master)](https://travis-ci.org/Alexey1Gavrilov/expectit)
 Overview
 ========
-Yet another pure Java(tm) implementation of the Unix Expect tool.
+Yet another pure Java 1.6+ implementation of the Unix Expect tool.
 It designed to be simple, easy to use and extensible.
 Written from scratch.
 Here are the features:

 * Fluent-style API.